rimbergaoui/Project/README.md

 * REST: RESTful APIs are used for exposing the services to external clients.

-# <span style="color:#003366">USER MICROSERVICE</span>
+# <span style="color:#003366">User MicroService/span>

-Contains API related to creating A new USER and API end point to get this USER
+Contains API related to creating a new USER and API end point to get this USER

 Rest :